usnistgov/FIPS201/_FIPS201/authentication.md

 The PIV Card supports a set of authentication mechanisms that can be used to implement graduated assurance levels for identity authentication.
-The following subsections specify which basic PIV authentication mechanisms may be used to support the various levels of identity authentication assurance as defined in Section 6.1.
-Two or more complementing authentication mechanisms may be applied in unison to achieve a higher degree of assurance of the identity of the PIV cardholder.
-For example, PKI-AUTH and BIO may be applied in unison to achieve a higher degree of assurance in cardholder identity.
+The following subsections specify which basic PIV authentication mechanisms MAY be used to support the various levels of identity authentication assurance as defined in Section 6.1.
+Two or more complementing authentication mechanisms MAY be applied in unison to achieve a higher degree of assurance of the identity of the PIV cardholder.
+For example, PKI-AUTH and BIO MAY be applied in unison to achieve a higher degree of assurance in cardholder identity.

 Adequately designed and implemented relying systems can achieve the PIV Card authentication assurance levels stated in Tables 6-2 (physical access) and 6-3 (logical access).
-Less adequately designed or implemented relying systems may only achieve lower authentication assurance levels.
+Less adequately designed or implemented relying systems MAY only achieve lower authentication assurance levels.
 The design of components of relying systems, including card readers, biometric readers, cryptographic modules, and key management systems, involves many factors not fully specified by FIPS 201, such as correctness of the functional mechanism, physical protection of the mechanism, and environmental conditions at the